Syzygium cumini

-Syzygium cumini, commonly known as Malabar plum, Java plum, black plum, jamun, jaman, jambul, or jambolan, is an evergreen tropical tree in the flowering plant family Myrtaceae, and favored for its fruit, timber, and ornamental value.
-It is native to the Indian subcontinent, adjoining regions of Southeast Asia, including Myanmar, Sri Lanka, and the Andaman Islands.
+Syzygium cumini, also known as Malabar plum, Java plum, black plum, jamun, jaman, jambul, jambolan or Indian blackberry, is an evergreen tropical tree in the flowering plant family Myrtaceae, and favored for its fruit, timber, and ornamental value.
+It is native to the Indian subcontinent and Southeast Asia.
 It can reach heights of up to 30 m and can live more than 100 years.
 A rapidly growing plant, it is considered an invasive species in many world regions.

-The name of the fruit, black plum, is sometimes mistranslated as blackberry, which is a different fruit in an unrelated order.
 Syzygium cumini has been introduced to areas including islands of the Pacific and Indian Oceans, Australia, Hong Kong and Singapore.

-The tree was introduced to Florida in 1911 by the United States Department of Agriculture, and is commonly grown in tropical and subtropical regions worldwide.
+The tree was introduced to Florida and is grown in tropical and subtropical regions worldwide.
 Its fruits are eaten by various native birds and small mammals, such as jackals, civets, and fruit bats.